 *iD Tech Camps has been ranked in the Top 10 three years in a row by the prestigious “Top Workplaces” survey of the Bay Area News Group, publisher of the San Jose Mercury News.

 Is This RPG Game Design Course For You?

 This game making course has no prerequisites, other than an active imagination and a love of RPG games!
 Our camps are customized for beginner to advanced learners ages 13-17 (Min Age: Must turn 13 by 12-31-13).
 Curriculum in this 3D game design course is delivered in small student clusters and individually tailored to each student.
 After learning the fundamentals of video game programming and how to make RPG games, all students will go home with access to the game and their projects.

 Conceptual Skills Development

-- Drag and drop video game design
+- Video game design skills

-- Game and app testing
+- Game testing

 Software & Hardware Skills Development

 - Storyboard creation

 Check out this RPG game design camp to get a critical perspective of game development and explore the possibilities of a career in game design.
 Students in this role playing game camp are challenged and have fun working both individually and in a collaborative setting.
 The advanced graphics give students a taste of working in professional-level game design, and the camp is a great introduction to video game design school.